ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The website is generated from the repository, so all information about plugins, bindings and tools are always up to date.
 Furthermore, we changed:

+- Our entry for Elektra has been approved in the Free Software Directory: https://directory.fsf.org/wiki/Elektra
 - Added github build status badges to website _(hesirui)_
 - We updated part of a test for the [snippet converter](https://www.libelektra.org/conversion). _(René Schwaiger)_
 - Fixed anchor links on the website _(hesirui)_